Under the Volcano: Marlowe and Doctor Faustus

 Critics have remarked that Marlowe's version of the Faustus myth is "Lowry's single most important source for Under the Volcano".
 Lowry alludes to Goethe's Faust as well and uses a quote for one of his three epigraphs but Marlowe's dominates, with the Consul being suggested as a Faustian black magician by Hugh.
 The Consul "often associates himself with Faustus as a suffering soul who cannot ask for salvation, or who even runs toward hell", and parodies Marlowe's line about Helen of Troy ("was this the face that launched a thousand ships, / and burnt the topless towers of Illium?") when looking at a fighting cock in a bar, "Was this the face that launched five hundred ships, and betrayed Christ into being in the Western Hemisphere?"

 A literary game based on the Sortes virgilianae—a form of divination by bibliomancy in which advice or predictions of the future are sought by randomly selecting a passage from Virgil's Aeneid, but with Shakespeare replacing Virgil—is an important theme.
-The Consul (who "had delighted in the absurd game") refers to the game in chapter 7 using Jean Cocteau's The Infernal Machine.
-Exactly a year later Laruelle plays it again, this time with the Consul's copy of Eight Famous Elizabethan Plays.
+The Consul (who "had delighted in the absurd game") refers to it again in chapter 7, this time using Jean Cocteau's The Infernal Machine.
+Exactly a year later Laruelle plays it yet again, this time with the Consul's copy of Eight Famous Elizabethan Plays.
 After two lines and then another from Doctor Faustus and a passage from Thomas Dekker's The Shoemaker's Holiday, the book opens on the last page of Doctor Faustus, and the four lines Laruelle reads are particularly appropriate to the Consul: "Cut is the branch that might have grown full straight, ...
 Faustus is gone: regard his hellish fall."